azureric/cogs121-sp16-ass1/README.md

 #Heuristics Design

 ##Visibility of system status
 - When user comments on a chat room, other users are able to see it without refreshing their page.
-Our system use of Socket.io allows users to be informed and updated real-tine on what is going on.
+Our system use of Socket.io allows users to be informed and updated real-time on what is going on.

 ##Match between system and the real world
 - Our system uses users' language that are relatable and welcoming to the user.
 For example, our chat box are named after different symptoms that user may feel and follow real-world conventions.

 ##User control and freedom
--
-Users often choose system functions by mistake and will need a clearly marked "emergency exit" to leave the unwanted state without having to go through an extended dialogue.
+- Users often choose system functions by mistake and will need a clearly marked "emergency exit" to leave the unwanted state without having to go through an extended dialogue.
 Support undo and redo.

 ##Consistency and standards
 - As shown by our layout of different chatrooms, our system keeps consistency in different design elements on our website, which minimizes confusions by users.